Viggo185/Bob_The_Bird_Game/README.md

-Bob the Bird is a copy of Flappy Bird.
+Bob the Bird is a winter themed copy of Flappy Bird.
 It is a simple 2D game where the player controls a bird and tries to get through pipes to earn as many points as possible.

 Features